drduh/macOS-Security-and-Privacy-Guide/README.md

 # Firmware

-Validate firmware security settings are set to [Full Security](https://support.apple.com/guide/mac-help/mchl768f7291/mac) to prevent tampering with the system.
+Verify that firmware security is set to [Full Security](https://support.apple.com/guide/mac-help/mchl768f7291/mac) to prevent tampering with the system.
 This is the default setting.

 # FileVault